tim-s-ccs/ts-ccs-frontend/docs/contributing/coding-standards/css.md

 ## Block Element Modifier (BEM)

-CCS Components uses the Block Element Modifier (BEM) methodology when naming CSS classes.
+CCS Frontend uses the Block Element Modifier (BEM) methodology when naming CSS classes.
 This is designed to help developers understand how the different classes relate to each other.